Background pattern

 240 - 760

-The activity of all coagulation factors, as well as proteins C and S (antigen), has been tested according to the current international standards established by the World Health Organization (WHO).
+The activity of all coagulation factors, as well as proteins C and S (antigen), has been tested according to current international standards established by the World Health Organization (WHO).

-The following dosage guidelines are only general.
+The following dosage guidelines are of a general nature only.

 • Bleeding and perioperative prophylaxis of bleeding during treatment with vitamin K antagonists: